Championship 2023/24: Leicester, Leeds, Ipswich, Southampton in four-way automatic promotion battle

-Leicester, Ipswich, Leeds, Southampton all still in race for two automatic promotion places; watch Southampton vs Preston live on Sky Sports Football from 7.30pm on Tuesday; kick-off 8pm
+Leicester, Ipswich, Leeds, Southampton all still in race for two automatic promotion places; watch Middlesbrough vs Leeds live on Sky Sports Football from 7.30pm on Monday; kick-off 8pm

-There are now just three rounds of the Sky Bet Championship season remaining.
+There are now just two rounds of the Sky Bet Championship season remaining - but everything is still to be decided at the top of the table.

-Two points separate Leicester, Ipswich and Leeds as we head into the final run-in, while Southampton are seven points outside the automatic promotion places with two games in hand.
+Only four points separate Leicester, Ipswich and Leeds as we head into the final run-in, while Southampton are five points outside the automatic promotion places.

+All three have played one more game than Southampton, who face Leicester live on Sky Sports Football on Tuesday night.

+So who wants promotion the most?
+Who will hold their nerve to the last?
+And who is going to be left at the mercy of the play-offs?

 Stream Sky Sports live with no contract on a Month or Day membership on NOW.
 Instant access to live action from the Premier League, EFL, F1, England Cricket and so much more.